Travel information, warnings and warnings worldwide (valid March 2, 2020)

 And since January, the world has been overthrown by the new Coronavirus, which has hit China and 53 other countries.
 But, again, there are widespread outbreaks in South Korea, Iran and Italy.
 The Romanian authorities have issued information on the extension of the areas that lead to the measure of self-isolation at home and institutionalized quarantine, for a period of 14 days.
 And now let's clarify the situation.

-Citizens coming to Romania from the following red areas - Mainland China (Hubei Province, including Wuhan City, Wenzhou City, Hangzhou, Ningbo, Taizhou, Zhejiang Province), Lombardy region (the cities of Codogno, Castiglione d'Adda, Casarpusterlengo, Fombio, Maleo, Somaglia, Bertonico, Terranova dei Passerini, Castelgerundo, San Fiorano) and the Veneto region (Vo Euganeo) in Italy, respectively South Korea (Cheongdo region, Daegu city) - they will go into institutionalized quarantine for 14 days.
+Citizens coming to Romania from the following red zones - Mainland China (Hubei Province, including Wuhan City, Wenzhou City, Hangzhou, Ningbo, Taizhou, Zhejiang Province), Lombardy region (the cities of Codogno, Castiglione d'Adda, Casarpusterlengo, Fombio, Maleo, Somaglia, Bertonico, Terranova dei Passerini, Castelgerundo, San Fiorano) and the Veneto region (Vo Euganeo) in Italy, respectively South Korea (Cheongdo region, Daegu city) - will be in institutionalized quarantine for 14 days.

 Citizens, who come from other provinces or cities in mainland China, other localities in the Lombardy region, the Veneto region and the Emilia-Romagna region in Italy, as well as in other areas and localities in South Korea and Iran than those specifically mentioned for the imposition of the measure. of institutionalized quarantine, enters into self-isolation at home, for 14 days.

 On March 2, in Romania were confirmed 2 cases with the new Coronavirus, 42 persons in institutionalized quarantine and 9012 persons self-isolated at home and supervised by authorities.